 The company produces its ‘flora-based dairy protein’ through a fermentation process that’s comparable to the way vitamins and amino acids are created.

 The final product is a dairy protein that is identical to the protein found in cow milk.
 This gives their ice cream products the same nutrition, texture and taste as conventional ice cream.

 “We wanted our first debut to be under the care of our own brand, so that we could demonstrate the consumer benefits inherent to our protein, while starting a conversation about this new approach to making food,” Pandya explained.

-The dairy dessert was received well by consumers, selling out within the first 24 hours it was displayed on their website last Thursday, and the product isn’t cheap, retailing for $60 in a bundle of three flavors including Milky Chocolate, Vanilla Salted Fudge and Vanilla Blackberry Toffee.
+The dairy dessert was received well by consumers, selling out within the first 24 hours it was displayed on their website in the middle of July, and the product isn’t cheap, retailing for $60 in a bundle of three flavors including Milky Chocolate, Vanilla Salted Fudge and Vanilla Blackberry Toffee.

 The company says their main goal is to provide a sustainable alternative to the dairy industry, and its positive feedback from consumers could indicate a bright future for the company to collaborate with other brands in the yogurt, cheese and dessert sectors looking to innovate.